TheOdinProject/curriculum/ruby_on_rails/introduction/preparing_for_deployment.md

 curl https://cli-assets.heroku.com/install.sh | sh
 ~~~

-This command needs administrative access and will ask for your sudo password.
-Enter the password of your computer account and press enter to continue.

 Then, type `heroku version`, which should return something similar to `heroku/7.5.1 linux-x64 node-v10.5.0`.

 If you are using a Mac that uses the [Apple M1 Chip](https://www.apple.com/newsroom/2020/11/apple-unleashes-m1/), and have any issues running the above command instead check the Mac install instructions on [the Heroku CLI install page](https://devcenter.heroku.com/articles/heroku-cli) and try the Mac command of